abbaskiko/reserve-data/README.md

 <host>:8000/setrates
 POST request
 Form params:
-  - tokens: string, not including "ETH", represent all base token IDs separated by "-", eg: "ETH-ETH"
+  - tokens: string, not including "ETH", represent all base token
   - buys: string, represent all the buy (end users to buy tokens by ether) prices in little endian hex string, rates are separated by "-", eg: "0x5-0x7"
   - sells: string, represent all the sell (end users to sell tokens to ether) prices in little endian hex string, rates are separated by "-", eg: "0x5-0x7"
   - afp_mid: string, represent all the afp mid (average filled price) in little endian hex string, rates are separated by "-", eg: "0x5-0x7" (this rate only stores in activities for tracking)